jshaker000/SAP1/README.md

 and I hope that this finds someone else whose intrigued and finds it helpful.

 The bench is written in C++ and is compiled using [Verilator](https://www.veripool.org/wiki/verilator).
+I used the bench to generate a front ponel with ncurses.

 ## Tweaks from Ben's Machine
 There are some modifications I made to make it more simulatable and easier for me to work with.